-These all-time classic Cantonese horror moview will get your heart racing (and possibly put a smile on your face with their cheesiness).
+These all-time classic Cantonese horror movies will get your heart racing (and possibly put a smile on your face with their cheesiness).

 Calling all movie buffs!
-We love all forms of entertainment, from the small screen (you’ve got to see FOLKLORE and Sharp Objects) to 90s movies and LGBTQ movies, but we especially love scary films that keep us on the edge of our seats.
+We love all forms of entertainment, from the small screen (you’ve got to watch our fave binge-worthy TV shows) to 90s movies and LGBTQ movies, but we especially love scary films that keep us on the edge of our seats.
 Therefore, we’ve put together a list of the best Cantonese horror movies for those who’re bored by the Western haunted mansions and exorcism and want to check out something new!

 Check out our top five Cantonese horror movies